thuliteio/thulite.io/content/themes/norrsken/index.md

 ## Integrations

-Norrsken includes the following Hyas integrations:

 - Images
 - SEO
 - Inline SVG

 ## Credits

-Norrsken is designed by Anders Norén and developed by Henk Verlinde — the creator of Hyas and Doks.
+Norrsken is designed by Anders Norén, a Swedish designer and developer, and built for Hyas by Henk Verlinde — the creator of Doks and Hyas.